 This service improves our ability to maintain an ethical culture and provides those reporting incidents with a secure and transparent process.
 All reports submitted through EthicsPoint will be given careful attention by PCC.

 EthicsPoint is designed for financial, technology, and safety misdeeds only.
-Incidents such as assaults or sexual harassment should be reported to Human Resources or the Office of Equity and Inclusion.
+Incidents such as assaults or sexual harassment should be reported to Human Resources.

 Visit the EthicsPoint website for instructions to file a complaint.